datalad-handbook/book/docs/intro/philosophy.rst

    You will experience much of Git working its magic underneath the hood when you use DataLad.
-Do also rest assured that there is no need to panic if you don't know Git -- there is no necessity to learn Git to follow along in learning and using DataLad.
+Do also rest assured that there is no need to panic if you don't know Git -- there is no necessity to immediately learn all Git to follow along in learning and using DataLad.

 #. **A DataLad dataset can take care of managing and version controlling arbitrarily large data**.
    To do this, it has an optional *annex* for (large) file content:
-   Thanks to this annex, DataLad can easily track files that are many TB or PB in size (something that git couldn't do, and that allows you to restore previous versions of data, transform and work with it while capturing all :term:`provenance`, or share it with whomever you want).
+   Thanks to this annex, DataLad can easily track files that are many TB or PB in size (something that Git couldn't do, and that allows you to restore previous versions of data, transform and work with it while capturing all :term:`provenance`, or share it with whomever you want).
 At the same time, DataLad does all of the magic necessary to get this awesome feature to work quietly in the background.